Keyboard shortcuts

 Prerequisites

-• Dungeondraft — to open and edit generated maps (or export to UVTT for Foundry VTT / Roll20)
+• Dungeondraft — to open and edit generated maps (or export to UVTT for Mimir, Foundry VTT, or Roll20)

 Installation